 - Before the appeals administrative hearing, both the respondent and the complainant may review any new evidence that will be introduced to the appeal hearing.

-- The respondent and the complainant may have an advisor, including legal counsel, if he or she chooses.
+- The respondent and the complainant may have an advisor, including legal counsel, if they choose.
 An advisor may consult and advise the student but may not speak on the behalf of the student.
 Please see advisor information under the formal hearings section for more information.

 - The respondent, the complainant, the university representative, and the appellate officer may make arrangements for witnesses to present or explain pertinent information.
 The appellate officer reserves the right to ask only those questions that are relevant to the new evidence

 - The university representative, the respondent, and the complainant may have the opportunity to suggest questions in writing to the appellate officer of anyone presenting information during the formal hearing.
 The appellate officer will review and present the questions at his/her professional judgment.
 This method is used to preserve the educational tone of the hearing and to avoid an adversarial environment.
 Questions of whether potential information will be considered shall be resolved at the discretion of the appellate officer

-- The appellate officer will make its decision promptly and communicate the findings to the respondent in In cases of interpersonal violence, other violence, and as allowed by law, the findings will also be communicated to the complainant in writing in a timely manner.
+- The appellate officer will make their decision promptly and communicate the findings to the respondent.
+In cases of interpersonal violence, other violence, and as allowed by law, the findings will also be communicated to the complainant in writing in a timely manner.